kingaborycka/Interpolacja/README.md

 # Interpolation
-Newton and Lagrange interpolation program
+Newton and Lagrange interpolation program in `Java`

-Code language: Java